Crawl Space With Poor Drainage And Exposed Earth

 A professionally installed crawl space drainage system is an investment that protects and increases your home’s value.

-A: A French drain is a proactive system designed to redirect groundwater away from your home.
+A French drain is a proactive system designed to redirect groundwater away from your home.

 It’s a trench containing a perforated pipe surrounded by gravel, which allows water to easily enter the pipe and be directed to a safe outflow point away from your foundation.